SE-TINF22B6/CookPit/README.md

 Our vision is to create a place for hobby cooks, professionals and amateurs, where everyone can exchange ideas, find new recipes and create new ones. <br>
 CookPit offers all people the advantage of getting to know new recipes.

+#Project Rules

+Every Sprtint will be 2 weeks long. <br>
+Half an hour for every Sprint change meeting to review the previous sprint, and plan the next one. <br>
+The daily will be based on the regular Communication on Discord. <br>